Looking to add a commercial truck to your business’s vehicle inventory? Unless you have a hefty cash reserve, you’ll likely need some financing.

 If the lender approves of your purchase, they’ll review your documents and assess your fundability, starting with the viability of your business.

-Although you could receive commercial truck financing as a first-time buyer, a history of strong revenues and a solid business plan will afford you better rates and higher funding amounts.
-Experience in the business assures a lender that you know the industry, lowering their risk.
+Although you could receive commercial truck financing as a first-time buyer, a history of substantial revenues and a solid business plan will afford you better commercial truck loan rates and higher funding amounts.
+In addition, experience in the business assures a lender that you know the industry, lowering their risk.

 Some things truck finance companies look for are:

 - Current credit score